BIONF/HaMStR/README.md

 You can combine multiple HaMStR runs into a single phylogenetic profile input for data visualisation and data exploration.
 Each run is identified by the given seqname (opt -seqname=<>).
 This is either given by the user or randomly assigned.
 The following steps are necessary:

 ```
-# concatenate all desired profile files (seqname1.extended.profile, seqname1.extended.profile,...) into one combined profile:
+# concatenate all desired profile files into one combined profile

 cat *.extended.profile > combined.extended.profile

-# re-run the parsing script provided in HaMStR/bin/visuals/parseOneSeq.pl from your current data directory with the combined profile.
+# re-run the parsing script from your current data directory with the combined profile

 perl /path/to/HaMStR/bin/visuals/parseOneSeq.pl -i combined.extended.profile -o combined.phyloprofile
 ```

-This provides you with an input file `combined.phyloprofile` for Phyloprofile.

 To prepare the additional input file (*.domains) you just need to concatenate them with each other (please mind the distinction between forward (1) and backward (0) FAS comparisons and do not mix them up).

 ```
+cat *_0.domains > combined_0.domains
-cat seqname1_1.domains seqname2_1.domains seqname3_1.domains > combined_1.domains
+cat *_1.domains > combined_1.domains
 ```

-The resulting file combined_1.matrix and combined_1.domains can be plugged into the Phyloprofile tool (R shiny) for further investigation.
+The resulting file `combined.phyloprofile`, `combined_0.matrix` and `combined_1.domains` can be then plugged into the Phyloprofile tool (R shiny) for further investigation.

 ## Gene sets, Annotations, Blast DBs